-Name Age Position Jared Isaacman (1) 40 Founder, Chief Executive Officer and Chairman of the Board Jordan Frankel 40 Secretary, General Counsel and Executive Vice President, Legal, Risk and Compliance Nancy Disman 52 Chief Financial Officer Taylor Lauber 39 President and Chief Strategy Officer
+Name Age Position Jared Isaacman (1) 41 Founder, Chief Executive Officer and Chairman of the Board Jordan Frankel 41 Secretary, General Counsel and Executive Vice President, Legal, Risk and Compliance Nancy Disman 53 Chief Financial Officer Taylor Lauber 40 President and Chief Strategy Officer

-(1) See biography on page 12 of this proxy statement.
+(1) See biography on page 10 of this proxy statement.

-Jordan Frankel has served as Shift4 Payments, Inc.'s Secretary and General Counsel since its formation, and as General Counsel and Executive Vice President, Legal, Risk and Compliance and a member of the board of managers of Shift4 Payments, LLC since 2014.
+Jordan Frankel has served as Shift4 Payments, Inc.'s Secretary and General Counsel since its formation, and as General Counsel and Executive Vice President, Legal, Risk and Compliance since 2014.
 From 2011 to 2019, Mr. Frankel also served as a member of the board of directors of Draken International, a provider of contract air services.
-He holds a Bachelor of Finance and Marketing from the Syracuse University Martin J Whitman School of Management and a Juris Doctor and Masters in Business Administration from the Quinnipiac University School of Law and Quinnipiac University Lender School of Business, respectively.
+He holds a Bachelor of Finance and Marketing from the Syracuse University's Martin J. Whitman School of Management and a Juris Doctor and Master's in Business Administration from the Quinnipiac University's School of Law and Quinnipiac University's Lender School of Business, respectively.